0x4P3/0x4P3.github.io/_posts/2024-08-23-File_Format-PE-Header-III.md

     - If bound, value is 0.
     - If not bound, then value is -1 with data/time stamp in `IMAGE_DIRECTORY_ENTRY_BOUND_IMPORT`.
 We will cover bound import in next section.
 - `ForwarderChain`:  This field specifies the index of first forwarder chain reference for DLL forwarding (DLL forwards its exported function to another DLL).
-- `OriginalFirstThunk`: This field specifies the RVA of INT (Import Name Table).
+- `OriginalFirstThunk`: This field specifies the RVA of INT (Import Name Table), aka ILT (Import Lookup Table).
 - `FirstThunk`: This field specifies the RVA of IAT (Import Address Table).

 Both `OriginalFirstThunk` and `FirstThunk` points to another data structure called `_IMAGE_THUNK_DATA`, which is described below.